huangli712/ACFlow/docs/src/man/param.md

 !!! warning

-    If the `StochOM` solver is employed, the grid parameter should not be "btime".
+    If the `StochOM` solver is employed, the grid parameter should not be "ftime".

 ### [mesh](@id mesh)